sheilasaia/paper-yadkin-swat-sovi/README.md

 **Dataset & Repo Contact Information**<br>
 Name: Sheila Saia<br>
 Institution: United States Department of Agriculture Forest Service, Southern Research Station<br>
-Address: XXXX Cornwallis Road, Durham, NC 27703<br>
+Address: 3041 Cornwallis Road, Durham, NC 27709<br>
 Email: ssaia at ncsu dot edu

 **Date of data collection**<br>
-SWAT model outputs were generated in 2016.
+SWAT model outputs were generated in 2016 and are available at (link to Kelly's paper data).
 United States Forest Service landuse predictions were generated in 2015.
-SVI results were downloaded from the Centers for Disease Control XXXX website (link XXXX) in 2018.
+SVI results (2010-2014) were downloaded from the Centers for Disease Control Agency for Toxic Substance and Disease Registry (ATSDR) website [https://svi.cdc.gov/](https://svi.cdc.gov/) in 2018.
 All other data originated from publically available sites as described in the associated paper.

 **Geographic location of data collection**<br>
 All data is associated with the Upper Yadkin-Pee Dee River Watershed in North Carolina, USA.